adel-0/sprachwerk/README.md

 # sprachwerk

-A real-time and batch speech transcription application with speaker diarization, built using OpenAI's Whisper and pyannote.audio.
-Perfect for meetings, interviews, lectures, and any multi-speaker audio content.
+A real-time and batch voice transcription engine with speaker diarization, built using OpenAI's Whisper and SpeechBrain ECAPA-TDNN.
+Perfect for integrating speech-to-text capabilities with speaker identification into applications, services, and workflows.

-## ✨ Features
+## ✨ Core Features

 - **Multiple Processing Modes:**
   - Real-time transcription with live speaker identification